Struggling with Job Insecurity After Parents Voted for Trump - AITA?

 Original Post

 Also, I have worked for the IRS for just over four years, and while it has hardly been a dream job, it has been reliable employment in otherwise turbulent times these past few years.
 That, of course, all started to change with DOGE, the new administration, etc.Disclaimer: I have not been laid off yet, and nothing is set in stone.
 But with tax season having passed, they’ve been ramping up the layoffs again; nearby departments have been gutted in the past few weeks, etc.After I asked some family members for help looking for a new job for when I inevitably do get laid off, my dad texted me saying that he and my mom had talked and were essentially suggesting I “dress for the job I want.”
 He insisted that dressing in a button-up shirt and slacks for my (formerly) remote call center job would tip the scales in my favor.Bless his heart, I do appreciate where he’s coming from and that he’s trying to help, and it’s honestly kind of cute that he thinks that kind of thing matters in this situation.
 For added context, he’s retired from a 40+ year-long career and has given similar “walk from one business to the next with a printed resume in hand” type of advice.Which is equally hilarious advice in today’s job market.
 I explained this to him (in a less sarcastic tone), and I stand by everything I said up to this point.Where I still feel a little guilty is that I ended the conversation with “this is what you all voted for, and now it’s a bed that I have to lie in.”
 I had already made my point by then, and adding that bit only really serves to make him feel guilty.
-It’s not like I’m going to retroactively convince him how bad this administration has been for the country, and reminding him that his decisions are hurting me isn’t going to make him change his ways any time soon.So it just felt like a pointless way to make my dad feel bad because I’m frustrated with who he voted for.Exploring the Connection Between Politics and Personal Identity
+It’s not like I’m going to retroactively convince him how bad this administration has been for the country, and reminding him that his decisions are hurting me isn’t going to make him change his ways any time soon.So it just felt like a pointless way to make my dad feel bad because I’m frustrated with who he voted for.The Reddit thread highlights the intricate interplay between political beliefs and personal identity within family dynamics.

 Comment from u/OkEye2910